noahehall/multicloud/providers/aws/services/app-integration/stepfunctions.md

 ### pricing

+- do not pay for idle time, regardless of how long each state persists (up to one year).
+- pay for each transition from one state to the next
+  - metered by state transition
   - charged based on the number of state transitions required to execute a workflow
   - charged for the total number of state transitions across all state machines, including retries

 ## basics

 - centrally manages a workflow by breaking it into multiple steps, adding flow logic, and tracking the inputs and outputs between the steps.
 - maintains the application state, tracking exactly which workflow step your application is in, and stores an event log of data that is passed between application components
+- high level

+### Scaling

+- automatic scaling: scales the operations and underlying compute to run the steps of your application for you in response to changing workloads

+### availability

+- built-in fault tolerance and maintains service capacity across multiple Availability Zones in each region

-### tasks
+### Workflows

+- a collection of states that can do work (Task states)
+- determine which states to transition to next (Choice states), or stop an activity with an error (Fail states), and so on

+#### States

-- is a state in a workflow that represents a single unit of work that another AWS service performs
+- task: is a state in a workflow that represents a single unit of work that another AWS service performs
   - referred to by its name, can be any unique string within the scope of the entire state machine.
   - Each step in a workflow is a state.
 - perform work using aws services or passing parameters to API actions of other services